min9nim/if-logger/README.md

 ## if-logger

-`if-logger` is a logger that can be set to log or not dynamically
+`if-logger` can set whether to log or not dynamically

 <br>